-Thank you to all delegates who attended the 150th Slot Conference!
+Thank you to all delegates who attended the 151st Slot Conference!
 If you missed any of the program sessions held at the conference you can view them below.
-Additionally we encourage you to view the digital copy of Air Service One magazine, supporting SC150!
+You can also take a look at some of the best moments of SC151.
+Additionally we encourage you to view the digital copy of Air Service One magazine, supporting SC151!

 Our Diversity & Inclusion Pledge